xesdoog/YimLaunchpad/README.md

 - Start the game.
 - Inject DLLs into the game's process.
 - Auto-Exit after injecting any DLL.
+- Checks modules loaded by the game to determine if YimMenu and FSL are loaded.

 ### Lua Scripts